Electric Skateboard Basics: Bearings & Bolts

 -Care & Cleaning

 Lubricating skateboard bearings can be very important, as it could enhance their performance and longevity and keeps your skateboard wheels performing in top shape.
 Choosing the right lubricant cannot be easy.
 Do remember the tips mentioned here.
-The type of lubricants you want to stay away from is the thick heavy one like motor oil or greases like white lithium grease and even household oils.
+The type of lubricants you want to stay away from are the thick heavy ones like motor oil or grease like white lithium grease and even household oils.
 Those are made for big heavy moving parts and will actually slow down a bearing because they are thick.
 Try to find those lubricants that are made for small moving parts that need to move really fast on a regular basis.
-Sewing machine oil and electronic oil are better choices.
-Some electronic oils come with a hypodermic needle and that’s really handy while you’re out skateboarding.
+Sewing machine oil and electronic oil are fine choice.
+Some electronic oil comes with a hypodermic needle and that’s really handy while you’re out skateboarding.
 You don’t have to take off your wheel.
 You can just get right in between the shield and the inner race and put in a few drops of oil.